 Santhals did not have a written language until the twentieth century.
 Therefore the script is a recent development.
 A distinct script was required to accommodate the Santhali language, combining features of both the Indic and Roman scripts.
 The modern Ol Chiki script was devised by Pandit Raghunath Murmu in 1925.
 He wrote over 150 books covering a wide spectrum of subjects.
 Darege Dhan, Sidhu-Kanhu, Bidu Chandan and Kherwal Bir are among the most acclaimed of his works.
 Pandit Raghunath Murmu is popularly known as Guru Gomke among the Santhals, a title conferred on him by the Mayurbhanj Adibasi Mahasabh.

-The Santhals traditionally had an organized judicial system for the management and solution of the various problems within the community.
+Judicial system: Santhals traditionally had an organized judicial system for the problems within the community.
 They make every effort to solve the social problems arising within their community by themselves.
 The head of the Santhal community is called Manjhi Hadam.
 He is the chief of the executive, judicial and all other functions within society.
 He is assisted by other office bearers like Paranik, Jagmanjhi, Jagparanik, Naike, Gudit, etc, who work in their respective fields to solve various kinds of problems.
 After the birth of a child, the Jagmanjhi and following the death of a person the Gudit and others are present.
 Manjhi Hadam undertakes the looking into judicial cases and the dispensing of justice and above him is Disham Manjhi, and above both is Diheri.
 The Diheri is the highest judicial office bearer of Santhals.
 The Santhals who generally like to live in concentrated settlements of their own near rivers and forests are divided into 12 thars or groups.
 As the groups are in accordance with professional specialization, this appears as a form of social system.
 The Murmu are the priests of Santhals and Murdi the businessmen, while Kisku are the rulers and Hemram judges.
 Similarly, the Tudu are musicians and Soren soldiers.
 The organizations of Santhals are village council (Manjhibaisi), Proganna Council (Pramatrabaisi) and the highest council (Labirbaisi).